mantidproject/mantid/Code/Mantid/docs/source/interfaces/FilterEventUI.rst

 ------------

-For the data loading step, MantidPlot provides an interface in which the user shall select the appropriate file via *Browse* button in the *File/Run* field.
+For the data loading step, MantidPlot provides an interface in which the user shall select the appropriate file via *Browse* button or by entering an integer as a valid run number in the *File/Run* field, if the instrument name is set up in Mantid.
 The user must provide a file, which contains valid sample logs for splitting and :ref:`EventWorkspace <EventWorkspace>`.
 The data will be loaded once the user has clicked upon the *Load* button.